Among the most satisfying projects Red Moki is involved with include working with organisations to enhance their HR processes.

 That’s unfortunate because there is clear evidence that enhancing the employee experience makes good business sense.

 A great employee experience delivers benefits for the business in three key areas: productivity, retention and customer satisfaction:

-Productivity – automating processes to improve the employee experience, including allowing access to tools via mobile devises offers clear productivity gains.
+Productivity – automating processes to improve the employee experience, including allowing access to tools via mobile devices offers clear productivity gains.

 Retention – There is a strong correlation between people who have a highly positive experience at work and those who are more loyal and likely to stay with their employer.

 Customer satisfaction – In short, empathy begets empathy.
 Creating an environment where staff feel supported – including with the right tools to do their jobs effectively – will in turn create a culture of empathy empathetic customer service and outstanding customer satisfaction.